Ignoring standards in Web Development is like raising a child in the jungle. That child will not perform well in normal society when mature.

 We all know there are countless work at home scams shamelessly being pedaled online and even offline.
 A legitimate home based business can seem like a pipe dream to someone who has never ran one before.
 Often seeding these ideas require a lot of connections, capital and ground work.
 But I can propose some options that don’t require a big network, large amounts of money or years of ground work.

-Your website maybe suffering with issues that need your immediate attention.
-Let me shed some light on 10 areas that often needs improvement on a website.
-After these changes there should be a significant boost in readership, and overall performance.
+Your website might be suffering with issues that need immediate attention.
+Let me shed some light on several areas often neglected by Webmasters.
+After these upgrades, you can expect a significant boost in readership, performance and overall growth of the site.
 Here they are;

 Then trash or combine some of them.
 Try to bring it to under 20 objects.
 The key is to improve latency and increase speed.